Caitlin McGurk: Career

 McGurk began self-publishing comics and zines after graduating high school.

 McGurk earned a master's degree in Library and Information Sciences from the Palmer School of Library Science, in 2010, during which she interned at Marvel Comics and Columbia University.

 In 2009, McGurk joined the Schulz Library at the Center for Cartoon Studies as the first librarian on staff, to bring the library up to date with barcode scanning technology, with student workers.

 In 2012, McGurk moved to Columbus, Ohio from New York.
 She began working at the Billy Ireland Cartoon Library & Museum as an assistant curator, before becoming a tenured professor at the Ohio State University where the Museum is affiliated, and the associate curator of Outreach.
-Some of the work at the Billy Ireland Cartoon Library & Museum, McGurk has helped brought in for future generations includes Jay Lynch's cartoon art.
+Some of the work at the Museum that McGurk has helped bring in for future generations includes Jay Lynch's cartoon art.

 As of 2025, McGurk is an associate professor and Curator of Comics and Cartoon Art at the Ohio State University.